-My research focuses on cultural studies, popular culture, and visual culture, especially film.
 My core research deals with post-1960s horror cinema.
-I am particularly interested in philosophical, aesthetic and theoretical approaches to horror, as well as feminist and queer philosophies of space, subjectivity and embodiment.
+I am most interested in philosophical, aesthetic and theoretical approaches to horror, as well as feminist and queer philosophies of space, subjectivity and embodiment.
 I particularly welcome requests for postgraduate supervision in these areas.
 My book "Women, Monstrosity and Horror Film: Gynaehorror", was published by Routledge as part of their Film Philosophy on the Margins series.
 Some current works in progress include an exploration of the function of digital paratexts in Kiwi horror, and a long-term project exploring diverse ways of considering bodies / spaces / ecologies / temporality in horror and related areas.

-I am broadly interested in wide range of approaches to culture, especially the 'everyday', including digital culture, spectatorship, science and technology, the relationship between bodies and space, issues of taste and consumption, camp and queerness, and so-called 'low' culture.
+I am broadly interested in wide range of approaches to culture, especially the 'everyday', including digital culture, spectatorship, science and technology, issues of taste and consumption, camp and queerness, and so-called 'low' culture.

 I am also active in the arts community.
-I am a prolific arts and cultural critic, I create and participate in performance work, and I appear regularly as a panellist, speaker and adjudicator.
+I am a prolific arts and cultural critic, I create and participate in performance work, and I appear regularly as a panelist, speaker and adjudicator.
 I am very happy to be contacted about school / outreach visits or speaking engagements.
 I am also proud to sit on the board of WORD Christchurch.

 - Harrington E. (2017) Women, Monstrosity and Horror Film: Gynaehorror.
 Routledge. vii+287.